Super Fun Time: Plot

 Mr. Garrison takes his fourth grade class on a field trip to Pioneer Village, a 19th-century themed living history museum, where actors perform as if it was 1864 and never break character (much to the annoyance of the children).
 Since nobody wants to be partners with him, Cartman is forced as punishment to take Butters as his partner and Garrison tells Butters not to let go of Cartman's hand until they are back on the bus.

-Thieves led by Franz have robbed a Burger King and flee to Pioneer Village, taking everyone hostage.
+A gang of thieves who had just robbed a Burger King flee to Pioneer Village, taking everyone hostage.
 Stan, Wendy, Jimmy and Kyle flee with two townspeople to an office where Kyle calls the police.
 The thieves find a locked mine shaft door.
 They interrogate the workers to find the code, but none will break character (even after the thieves manage to kill one of the workers), and the one that does break character gets shot by his own employer.

 Cartman and Butters escape the village and go to an arcade called "Super Phun Thyme", but Butters stubbornly refuses let go of Cartman's hand, which leads to Butters being dragged around as Cartman plays games.
 When they return to Pioneer Village and see the entrance surrounded by police, they believe they are there because someone has noticed they left, so they decide to sneak back in and claim they were there all along.
-Franz threatens to kill the kids (specifically Kenny), but Stan portrays a time period character and gives the workers an in-character way to divulge the door code.
+The leader of the thieves, Franz, threatens to kill the kids (specifically Kenny), but Stan portrays a time period character and gives the workers an in-character way to divulge the door code.

 Cartman and Butters jump the fence into the village, where one of the thieves promptly confronts them.
 The thief tries to make them put their hands on their heads, but Butters will not let go of Cartman.
 Butters uses Cartman as a weapon by flinging him at the robber, runs away and they are knocked out by a hand grenade.
-The blast makes the robbers investigate, leaving only the leader guarding the hostages.
+The blast makes the robbers investigate, leaving only Franz guarding the hostages.
 Stan points to him and gives the village criminal, Murderin' Murphy, an in-character reason to attack him.
-The police raid the camp, killing the robbers and catching Franz.
+The police raid the camp and engage in a shootout with the thieves, most of whom are killed, while Franz is cornered and arrested.
 As the workers finally break character (since their working shift is over) and leave to enjoy some festivities, an injured Butters stumbles out of the camp, still clutching Cartman's hand.
 Butters drags the unconscious Cartman to the bus steps and finally lets go of his hand, proudly proclaiming that his partner is accounted for before fainting from exhaustion.